2021 Beirut clashes: Background

 During the Lebanese Civil War of 1975–1990, parties and militias formed along religious, ideological, and ethnic lines.
 Lebanon's capital Beirut was divided, as Sunni and Shia Muslim, Palestinian, and Christian factions fought for control.
 Among the groups which emerged during this period were the Lebanese Forces, Hezbollah, and Amal Movement.
 The Lebanese Forces originated as a militia which united various right-wing Christian parties, while Hezbollah and Amal were organized as Shia militant groups that were opposed to the Christian factions.
 Historically, Hezbollah and Amal struggled for dominance within the Lebanese Shia community, with Hezbollah eventually becoming the predominant faction.
 Various foreign countries intervened in the civil war, most prominently Israel and Syria, further muddling allegiances and worsening violent factionalism.

 Following the civil war, armed groups like the Lebanese Forces, Amal, and Hezbollah transformed into political parties, yet continued to field paramilitary wings.
 Hezbollah remained particularly committed to its armed forces which grew into a medium-sized army.
 In the 2000s, Lebanon's political scene divided into two main blocs which formed in accordance to parties' stance regarding Syria's influence on the country.
 The March 14 Alliance, which includes the Lebanese Forces, is anti-Syrian, whereas the pro-Syrian March 8 Alliance is backed by Hezbollah and Amal.

 Prelude

 Lebanon had been in a state of financial crisis since 2019, and the situation gradually worsened with the COVID-19 recession and the explosion in the port of Beirut.
 In August 2021, a fuel tanker explosion in Akkar District killed dozens of people.
 During autumn of 2021, the Lebanese energy market collapsed upon fuel shortages and on 9 October 2021, the country plunged into a 24-hour national blackout, as power plants ran out of fuel.
-The leaders of both the Amal Movement and Hezbollah, Nabih Berri and Hassan Nasrallah, have called for an end to the investigation into the explosion by Tarek Bitar, as they accuse him of being partisan.
+The leaders of both the Amal Movement and Hezbollah, Nabih Berri and Hassan Nasrallah, had called for an end to the investigation into the explosion by Tarek Bitar, as they accuse him of being partisan.
 Bitar is characterized as having no party bias or political affiliation.